 Try Something New

 If you’ve never been ice fishing, an adventure on the ice may give you a new favorite fishing season.
 Spring, fall, and summertime fishers discover this every year, and a guide service like Fish Nerds Guide Service (Conway, NH) makes it easy to learn with the right tools, instruction, and a shanty if needed to stay warm.

 Or, maybe you only fish with either spin or fly fishing gear.
 Use this time to learn the basics of another style so you can enjoy both.
-Some fly fishing guides offer instructional courses on fly fishing or fly tying, for instance (see examples from Old Dominion Outfitter and Guide Service in Central Virginia, or The Sporting Gentleman outside of Pennsylvania).
+Some fly fishing guides offer instructional courses on fly fishing or fly tying, for instance (see examples from Todd McCagg Fly Fishing Coach in Florida, Fly Casting Solutions in Central Virginia, or The Sporting Gentleman outside of Pennsylvania).

 Watch and Learn

 There’s no shortage of fishing personalities on YouTube with fun videos to pass the time.
 Every year, events like the Fly Fishing Film Tour and the International Fly Fishing Film Festival are getting more popular too and creating community around watching incredible angling short films.
 Or, follow a blog like DockTalk365 that profiles anglers and fishing in different locations every day.

 Some of the best parts of fishing are the community, the stories, exploration, and anticipation.
 So even if fishing locally is unlikely right now, keep growing your passion and prepare for good times to come.